-Graduate degrees in Hydrology require significant coursework taught by Primary Faculty members in Hydrology; however, one course from a short list of Non-Primary Courses may be substituted in the Master's Core category (see approved list) and one course in the Advanced Elective category.
-See the Director of Graduate Studies-Hydrology for both cases.
+Graduate degrees in Hydrology require significant coursework taught by Primary Faculty members in Hydrology; however, one course from a short list of Pre-Approved Non-Primary Courses may be substituted in the Master's Core category (see approved optional list) and one course in the Advanced Elective category.
+Obtain approval from the Director of Graduate Studies-Hydrology for both cases.

-The coursework and independent research are documented on the Master's Plan of Study Form typically submitted to the Graduate College by the end of the second semester of year 1:
+The coursework and independent research are documented on the Master's Plan of Study Form and typically submitted to the Graduate College by the end of the second semester in residence: